Kyuyrii/Catppuccin-full-folders/README.md

 ## Usage

-You can download the created folders with the icons [here](https://github.com/Kyuyrii/Catppuccin-full-folders/releases/tag/2025-06-30-icons)

-#### If you prefer to generate the folders with papirus-folders, follow these instructions:
+#### To generate the folders with papirus-folders, follow these instructions:

 1. Clone this repository and change to cloned directory:
     ```